3.08 Moving averages explained

 This lesson explains the basics of moving averages.

-We all heard and dealt with averages in high school.
-In mathematics, an average of ten numbers is calculated by adding the numbers and dividing the sum by ten.
-But, in finance and especially in trading, moving average is a technical indicator used in technical analysis.
-Analysts and traders calculate moving averages to smooth out the price data to interpret the trends in a better way.
+We all remember counting averages from high school.
+In mathematics, we get the average of ten numbers by adding the numbers together and dividing the sum by ten.
+However, in finance and especially in trading, the moving average is a technical indicator used for technical analysis.
+Analysts and traders calculate moving averages to smooth out price data and be able to better interpret the trend.

-Moving averages are simple yet crucial components of technical analysis.
-They will help you identify the trend direction or support and resistance levels of an asset.
-Moving averages reflect the previous price movement of an asset which helps you to determine the potential direction of the market.
-We will help you learn more about moving averages in this article.
+Moving averages are simple but key elements of technical analysis.
+They will help you determine the direction of a trend or support and resistance levels of an asset.
+Moving averages reflect the previous price movement of an asset.
+This is helpful in determining the potential direction of changes in the market.
+In this article, we will help you gain knowledge about moving averages.

 What are moving averages?